binaryphile/rubsh/README.md

 myfile, the function, knows how to respond to File's methods.
 When it needs to determine the filename on which it should operate, it uses myfile, the variable.
-Unsurprisingly, changing the variable contents changes the filename targeted by the function.
+Unsurprisingly, changing the myfile variable's contents changes the filename targeted by the function.

 The scope of the myfile variable (local to the current function or global) depends on a couple things.